tstroband/waf-sampler/README.md

 # AWS WAF Sampler

-Welcome to the AWS WAF Sampler project.
 AWS WAF is a pretty cool Web Application Firewall that can be used to protect your applications against DDOS attacks and malicious requests.
 Unfortunately it does not let you log, store and analyze blocked requests.
 Instead it offers the capability to take 'samples' of blocked requests from the last 3 hours.
 Either through the API or through the console.

-As you probably have better things to than staring at your screen waiting for blocked requests here's a small _serverless_ little app that automates the lot.
+As you probably have better things to than staring at your screen waiting for blocked requests here's a small _serverless_ little app that automates the whoel thing.
 This repository contains a CloudFormation template that lets you provision a simple lambda function and S3 bucket to periodically get those 'samples' and store them in S3 for future reference (compliance).

 The stack takes a `scheduleInterval` parameter which defines the interval for getting the samples.
-Every invocation it iterates over all WebACLs in your AWS account and for each WebACL iterates over all rules to get the `Blocked` samples for the preceding period.
+Every invocation it iterates over all WebACLs in your AWS account and for each WebACL iterates over all rules to get the `Blocked` samples for the **preceding** period.
 If any, it saves them to a file in the S3 bucket using the following key pattern:
 `waf/blocked/<webacl-id>/<yyyy-MM-dd-HH-mm-ss>.json`

 For example: